AEP Ohio renewable generating facilities

 Before construction can begin on any major utility facility or economically significant wind farm within the state of Ohio, a certificate of environmental compatibility and public need must be obtained from the Ohio Power Siting Board.

 On Sept.
 17, 2018, Willowbrook Solar filed an application to construct a 150 MW solar facility in Highland County.
-The OPSB scheduled a public hearing on Feb.
+The OPSB scheduled a public hearing for Feb.
 19, 2019 in Hillsboro, Ohio.

 On Oct.
 9, 2018, Hecate Energy Highland filed an application to construct a 300 MW solar facility in Highland County.
-The OPSB will schedule a public hearing regarding this project at a later date.
+The OPSB schedualte a public hearing for March 19, 2019 in Mowyrstown, Ohio.

 Both projects remain pending before the OPSB.
 More information regarding the OPSB and the projects named above can be found on the OPSB website at www.opsb.ohio.gov and searching for cases 18-1024-EL-BGN and 18-1334-EL-BGN.